IHTSDO/snomed-boot/README.md

 ```

 ## Contribute
-Feel free to fork and improve this project.
+We welcome your suggestions and contributions.
+Feel free to fork this project and submit a pull request of your changes.

-If you create a factory implementation based on this project please name the repo snomed-boot-X and share it here. e.g. snomed-boot-mysql.